FilipposSevastakis/InformationSystems_TermProject/QuestDB/README.md

 ```bash
 ./questdb.sh start
 ```
+With the commands `./questdb.sh stop` and `./questdb.sh status` we can also stop and see the status of the database, respectively.

 Using `flag -d`, we can "index" to the root directory of QuestDB.
-Thus, the default root directory of QuestDB being `HOME/.questdb`, where also conf directory can be found, that contains, amongst others, QuestDB's configuration file [server.conf](./server.conf).
+Thus, the default root directory of QuestDB being `HOME/.questdb`, where conf directory is located, that contains, amongst others, QuestDB's configuration file [server.conf](./server.conf).

-With the commands `./questdb.sh stop` and `./questdb.sh status` we can stop and see the status of the database, respectively.
+## Admin UI
 We can access the Admin UI of QuestDB via http://localhost:9000, yet a connection using SSH tunneling might be necessary, as explained in the [Important notice in CrateDB's Setup](/CrateDB/README.md/#custom_anchor_name)